Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Here are seven fictional case studies demonstrating how Jungian psychology can be used in therapeutic environments:

-6. Case Study 6: Persona and Shadow Work - Lisa, a 32-year-old social worker, was experiencing burnout.
-Through Jungian therapy, Lisa was able to recognize her 'Persona' as a caregiver and her neglected 'Shadow' as her need for self-care.
+6. Case Study 6: Persona and Shadow Work, Lisa, a 32-year-old social worker, was experiencing burnout.
+Through Jungian therapy, Lisa was able to recognise her 'Persona' as a caregiver and her neglected 'Shadow' as her need for self-care.
 Balancing these aspects helped Lisa manage her burnout.

-These fictional examples are meant to illustrate the range of therapeutic techniques influenced by Carl Jung and how they can address various psychological issues.
-It's important to remember that each individual's therapy journey is unique and depends on their personal experiences and needs.
+8. These fictional examples are meant to illustrate the range of therapeutic techniques influenced by Carl Jung and how they can address various psychological issues.
+Remember that each individual's therapy journey is unique and depends on their personal experiences and needs.

 For further reading, you can refer to this academic source which explores the application of positive psychology, including Jungian concepts, in therapeutic encounters.